Tom Curry (rugby union): England

-On 6 June 2022 Curry was named as part of the training squad for England's fixture against the Barbarians and subsequent tour to Australia.
+In June 2022 Curry was named as part of the training squad for England's fixture against the Barbarians and subsequent tour to Australia.
 Curry was named as captain for the game against the Barbarians at Twickenham.
 England were beaten by the Barbarians 52-21, with the Barbarians spending the majority of the match with 14 men.
-He was named in England's squad for the 2022 England rugby union tour of Australia on 20 June.
-Curry started the first test match of the tour at openside flanker but suffered a concussion during the match and was replaced at half time.
-As a result of this he was ruled out of the rest of the test match series, which England would go on to win 2-1.
+He was named in their squad for the 2022 England rugby union tour of Australia.
+Curry started the first test match of the tour at openside flanker but suffered a concussion during the defeat and was replaced at half time.
+As a result of this he was ruled out of the rest of the series, which England would go on to win 2-1.
 On 26 September 2022 Curry was named as part of an England squad for a three-day training camp prior to England's end-of-year international fixtures.
-He started all four of England's test matches at openside flanker, receiving a yellow card in England's final match against South Africa.
+He started all four of England's test matches at openside flanker, receiving a yellow card in England's last match against South Africa.

-Curry suffered a hamstring tear while on club duty with Sale which ruled him out of the first two games of the 2023 Six Nations.
+On 7 August 2023, Curry was named as part of the England squad for the 2023 Rugby World Cup.
+In the opening Pool D match against Argentina, Curry became the first England player to be shown a red card in a Rugby World Cup.
+In the third minute of play he was shown a yellow card after making head-on-head contact with Juan Cruz Mallía, and this was subsequently upgraded to red under the ‘bunker’ review system.
+He was subsequently forced to miss England's next two pool matches, against Japan and Chile.
+Curry returned for the quarter-final victory over Fiji and semi-final defeat against champions South Africa.
+He also played in their last fixture of the tournament as England finished third.

+In January 2025, Curry was named in the starting lineup alongside brother, Ben, for the first time at international level for the opening match of the 2025 Six Nations which saw him score a try in a defeat away to Ireland.
+He also scored a try during the penultimate round against Italy as England ultimately finished runners up.